-- Approval of purchase requisitions at the campus and departmental levels.
-The campus principal or department head should review for need and approve purchase requisitions before they are submitted to the centralized Purchasing Department for processing.
+- Approval of purchase requisitions and p-card requests at the campus and departmental levels.
+The campus principal or department head should review for need and approve purchase requisitions and p-card request forms before they are submitted to the centralized Purchasing Department for processing.
 If a purchase is grant funded, approval by the appropriate compliance officer is required. - Approval of purchase orders.
 The Director of Purchasing and/or other designated personnel will review requisitions for compliance before approving purchase orders for issuance to vendors. - Supervision of purchasing process.
 Vigilance in the supervision of the entire purchasing function on a daily basis is essential. - Segregation of duties among Purchasing, Accounts Payable and Accounting personnel.
 The Purchasing, Accounts Payable and Accounting personnel along with the Associate Superintendent of Finance, and ultimately the Superintendent are responsible to ensure that duties among Purchasing, Accounts Payable and Accounting personnel are properly segregated (to the degree possible) to provide a checks-and-balances environment.